samueleksmo/DAT255-Lag1/README.md

 Start the database by navigating into the "bin" folder in your downloaded MongoDB and run the command mongod

-(If you need more help regarding installing and starting MongoDB this video guide describes the process in detail:https://www.youtube.com/watch?v=3fj9sx7UXfE&index=14&list=PL55RiY5tL51oGJorjEgl6NVeDbx_fO5jR )
+(It might complain about not finding a place to store the data, since MongoDB comes prepared to store data in a folder at c:/data/db.
+If you don´t have a folder like that you can just create one and it should be fine.
+If you need more help regarding installing and starting MongoDB this video guide describes the process in detail: https://www.youtube.com/watch?v=3fj9sx7UXfE&index=14&list=PL55RiY5tL51oGJorjEgl6NVeDbx_fO5jR )

 3.Now you can download or clone this repository from GitHub.

-4.When you have this repository on your computer and the database is running, navigate into the “app” folder with the command line.
-Thereafter type nodemon app
+4.When you have this repository on your computer and the database is running in one terminal, open a new terminal and navigate into the “app” folder from this repository.
+Thereafter type the command nodemon app
 This should start the application